vestalux/sljekyll/new-suggestions/fiction/_posts/2016-03-02-william-shakespeare-celebrating-his-400th-anniversary.md

 date: 2016-03-02 10:32:03+00:00
 author: brandon-king
 category: fiction
-excerpt: '<a href="http://shakespeareweek.org.uk/">Shakespeare Week</a> runs from 14-20 March.
+excerpt: 'Shakespeare Week runs from 14-20 March.
 Take a look at how the Bard has influenced books, film and music until the modern day.'
 breadcrumb: fiction
 ---
 ![William Shakespeare](/images/featured/featured-william-shakespeare.jpg)